dotmesh-io/docs/hugo/content/references/api.md

 Every node in a Dotmesh cluster exposes the Dotmesh API on port 6969; in a Kubernetes cluster, this is made accessible as a ClusterIP service called "dotmesh" in the "dotmesh" namespace by default, which can be accessed through [the standard Kubernetes service discovery methods](https://kubernetes.io/docs/concepts/services-networking/service/#discovering-services).

+Our API uses [JSON-RPC](http://www.jsonrpc.org) v2 over HTTP when talking to a local cluster, or HTTPS for talking to the Hub.
+But don't worry if you're not familiar with JSON-RPC - we'll explain everything with examples below.

+### Connecting to your Dotmesh cluster.

 All API methods are invoked by making a POST to `http://SERVERNAME:6969/rpc`, with Basic HTTP authentication.
 To talk to your local cluster, you'll need the `admin` user and the corresponding API key.
 If you created your cluster from the command line with `dm cluster init`, these can be found in the `$HOME/.dotmesh/config` file:

 <div class="highlight"><pre class="chromaManual">
 $ <kbd>cat ~/.dotmesh/config | jq .Remotes.local.ApiKey</kbd>